 I told myself that from now on I was going to store my fabric in the bottom drawer of my new built in.
 What that meant is that I had to get rid of a lot of fabric because I had way more than would fit in the drawer.

 I had to be real with myself.
 Yes I love to sew, but do I really need enough fabric on hand to be able to create more projects than I even have planned?
 Nope.

 And do I really need to keep small scraps of fabric, just because I love the print, and I might come up with a way to use them one day?
 Nope.

-After making some tuff decisions, I ended up with a drawer full of fabric that I absolutely love and have plans for.
-The rest went to a local program for at risk teen girls and I love the idea that they are going to be able to use it for crafts and sewing projects.
+After making some tough decisions, I ended up with a drawer full of fabric that I absolutely love and have plans for.
+The rest went to a local program for at-risk teen girls and I love the idea that they are going to be able to use it for crafts and sewing projects.

 Pick a spot in your home and ask yourself the 3 questions above for each item.

 Start somewhere small and easy (without a lot of sentimental things.)

 Decluttering your home doesn’t have to mean cleaning and decluttering everything all at once.
 You can start somewhere small, like maybe under your bathroom sink.
 Lord knows you have hair and makeup products under there that you want to use or want to like, but the truth is you don’t.
 And they would be of better use at a women’s shelter.

 And can you imagine the next time you have somewhere special to go, not having to dig through all of that crap to find the product that actually does work.

 Donate or throw away what you are not keeping right away.